 The following institutions have significant collections of Seton material.
 Some of them have public displays and internet resources.
 Others have collections that require appointments and may be open only to professional scholars.

 Julia M. Seton, Seton’s wife and collaborator, contributed his personal library and many works of art to the Boy Scouts of America in 1965.
-The material is housed at the Philmont Museum and Seton Memorial Library in Cimmaron, NM.
-Here you can see Seton’s classic painting, Triumph of the Wolves as well as the actual pelt of Lobo, the protagonist of Lobo, King of Currumpah, the lead story of Seton’s classic work, Wild Animals I Have Known.
+The material is housed at the Philmont Museum and Seton Memorial Library in Cimarron, NM.
+Here you can see Seton’s classic painting, Triumph of the Wolves as well as the actual pelt of Lobo, the protagonist of Lobo, King of Currumpaw, the lead story of Seton’s classic work, Wild Animals I Have Known.
 The museum is open year-round, but each summer it is visited by thousands of Scouts as they arrive at Philmont for summer treks.

 The American Museum of Natural History has a special archive of Seton material, including the originals of the journals he wrote and drew in nearly very day of his adult life.

 The Canadian National Archives in Ottawa has an extensive collection of Seton material.